 Ph.D. in English, University at Buffalo

-Dr. Ulrich started working at Mansfield University as an adjunct instructor in the English Department in 1991.
-During his thirty-year career at Mansfield, Dr. Ulrich has served as a tenured Professor of English, Director of the Honors Program, Chair of the Department of English and World Languages, Associate Dean of the Faculty, Dean of the College of Arts and Humanities, Interim Provost, and Provost and Senior Vice President for Academic Affairs, and (briefly) Acting President.
+Dr. Ulrich started working at Mansfield as an adjunct instructor in the English Department in 1991.
+During his 30+ year career at Mansfield, Dr. Ulrich has served as a tenured Professor of English, Director of the Honors Program, Chairperson of the Department of English and World Languages, Associate Dean of the Faculty, Dean of the College of Arts and Humanities, Interim Provost, Provost and Senior Vice President for Academic Affairs, and (briefly) Acting President.
 He served as Campus Administrator for Commonwealth University's Mansfield campus in Fall 2022 and is currently Special Assistant to the President.

-As a faculty member and administrator, Dr. Ulrich continues to be active in scholarly work.
+Dr. Ulrich continues to be active in scholarly work.
 He has delivered nearly thirty papers at professional conferences in the United States, the UK, and Canada.
-His two most recent conference presentations were presented at conferences held at Oxford University and Cambridge University in the UK.
+His two most recent presentations were delivered at conferences held at Oxford University and Cambridge University in the UK.
 In 2011, he delivered invited lectures to students and faculty at Nanjing Normal University, China Pharmaceutical University, and Changshu Institute of Technology in China.
-Over the course of his career he has published ten essays in scholarly and professional journals on topics ranging from English program assessment to Victorian paleontology.
+Over the course of his career he has published essays in scholarly and professional journals on topics ranging from English program assessment to Victorian paleontology.
 He is the author of Signs of Their Times: History, Labor, and the Body in Cobbett, Carlyle, and Disraeli (2002) and co-editor with Dr. Andrea Harris of the anthology GenXegesis: Essays on Alternative Youth (sub)Culture (2003).
-A member of the editorial board of the Strouse Edition of the Writings of Thomas Carlyle, Dr. Ulrich recently finished co-editing a scholarly edition of Carlyle's Essays on Politics and Society for the Strouse series, to be published in 2022 by the University of California Press.
+A member of the editorial board of the Strouse Edition of the Writings of Thomas Carlyle, Dr. Ulrich recently finished co-editing a scholarly edition of Carlyle's Essays on Politics and Society for the Strouse series, published in 2022 by the University of California Press.